How Might Google Use Site Speed as a Ranking Signal?

-Matt Cutts told us that it wouldn’t be an earth shattering signal.
+Matt Cutts told us that site speed wouldn’t be an earth-shattering signal.
 And that it might not have an impact within a large set of rankings.
 But he did stress that site speed has benefits other than just ranking, including improved user experience.

 So why did Google decide to use the site speed that a page loads as a ranking signal?

 Putting it simply, the site speed patent tells us:

 Given two resources that are of similar relevance to a search query, a typical user may prefer to visit the resource having the shorter load time.

 Google has worked to help site owners with tools that can help them explore issues related to their site, such as their online PageSpeed Insights tool:

 The PageSpeed Insights tool gives sites a score base upon how well they meet a number of rules (or heuristics) involving how quickly a page loads into a browser.
 These aren’t the factors cited in the patent, but the tool is very helpful to people attempting to improve their site speed.

 There’s also a lot of information about those rules, why they are used, and how they can be implemented.
 Many of these are technical and you may need the help of a developer or someone who has experience optimizing the speed of sites.

 Using resource load times in ranking search results

 Assigned to Google